 The owners gave them permission to use their Vespa during their stay, and they were able to spend time exploring the area while the dogs were resting.

-While house sitting might sound like a breeze, it's rarely as simple as just turning up at someone's home, watering a few plants and walking the owner's dog every day.
+While house sitting might sound like a breeze, it’s rarely as simple as just turning up at someone’s home, watering a few plants and walking the owner’s dog every day.
 Anyone considering house sitting should check with the labor laws of the country they plan to visit.

 They see house sitting as an opportunity to travel and live like locals rather than as a holiday, and go all out to ensure that the pets they are looking after have a great time with them.